José Sulantay

-José Manuel Sulantay Silva (born 3 April 1940) is a former football player and manager.
+José Manuel Sulantay Silva (3 April 1940 – 20 July 2023) was a Chilean football player and manager.
 He notably managed the Chile U20 and Chile U17 national team, leading the Chile U20 to a third-place finish at the 2007 FIFA U-20 World Cup in Canada.
 At a FIFA level, Sulantay is Chile's second most successful coach after Fernando Riera.

 Playing career

 Sulantay was born in Coquimbo, Chile.
-He officially debuted with Deportes La Serena in 1957.
+As a youth player, he was with Atlético El Llano from his hometown.
+At professional level, he officially debuted with Deportes La Serena in 1957.
 There, he highlighted as right back or right wing.
 This allowed him being called to Chilean national U-20 team that participated in the 1958 South American Championship held in his country.

 After losing with Serena the 1959 Copa Chile final against Santiago Wanderers, in 1960 he achieved with the team that season's Copa Chile edition.
 Equally, in 1959 he was the cup's top scorer with six goals alongside Juan Soto ―from Colo-Colo― and Héctor Torres from Magallanes.